-How to Handle If an Agency or Scout Asks for Nude Photos
+How to Handle an Agency or Scout Asking for Nude Photos

 The modeling industry is a dynamic, exciting, and thriving business, and it is filled with hard-working models, scouts, agents, and photographers.
 Unfortunately, as in any business, there are some cases of people posing as industry professionals when they are not in order to take advantage of the reputation ethical professionals have built for themselves.

 How to Protect Yourself From Online Predators

 These fraudsters count on the good reputation and trust that legitimate agencies and scouts have built within the industry and use it to prey on unsuspecting aspiring models by posing as employees or scouts of reputable companies when they are not.
 If you are in the process of finding a modeling agency to represent you, or you have been contacted by someone who says they are a model scout, but they need you to email them nude shots before you get signed, you probably have a lot of questions: “Is this a real scout?

 Is this a standard request from a model scout?
 Is it safe to send nude pictures online?”
 The answer to all three of these questions is a resounding, “NO!”

 When you receive a message like that, you likely already realize it is a red flag, and it is best to follow your gut in this situation.
 Luckily, there are ethical and legitimate model scouting companies that operate entirely professionally and will not ask for or require nude photos in order for you to become a model.
 Here’s what to do if someone claiming to be a model scout or part of an agency asks you for nude photos, and why your reaction is so important.

 Agents and scouts NEVER need these types of photos in order to scout you.
 Some scouts will ask for full-body photos of you in a swimsuit, and this is normal, BUT, you should still ALWAYS look into whoever is asking you to send photos before you do.